cubicap/Jaculus-link/README.md

-# Jaculus-link - A standalone communication library for multiplexing multiple channels on a single stream
+# Jaculus-link - A standalone communication library for multiplexing multiple channels on a single stream connection

-Jaculus-link is a communication library that allows programs to communicate using virtual channels over a single stream.
+Jaculus-link is a communication library that allows programs to communicate using virtual channels over a single stream connection.
 It does not contain bindings for communication interfaces but provides a simple API for creating them.

 # License